hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 I guess everything starts from the observation that deep neural network demonstrates near-human performance in the area of visual perception such as object and face recognition.
 Or sometimes, the performance is even better that human competitors.
 On the other hand, human has unique skill of creating a variety of visual experiences by playing around content and style of a arbitrary image.
 Then the question really is to understand how human create and perceive artistic imagery?
 Or from another perspective, how to algorithmically create a piece of art by combining style and content.
 The short answer is there is a technology driven by _Convolutional Neural Network_ (CNN).

+In particular, the algorithm is able to model the content and style independently.

 ## Content representation

+CNN is a feed forward neural network in which each layer can be seen as a collection of image filters.
+Each filter extracts a certain feature from the input image.
+The output of each layer is a collection of feature maps composed by different filters.
+As a result, the input image is transformed into a series of transformations along the processing hierarchy that increasingly care about the actual content of the image rather than exact pixel values.
+One can reconstruct the origin image from each layer in which lower level layers will reproduce the original pixels while the high level ones will output contextual information.
+It is not difficult to see that it is relative easy to reproduce the original image from low level layers.
+However, the context of the image can be captured by high level layers.

 ## Style representation

 # More artwork